jhonnathandc/huddle-frontendmentor/README.md

-# Skilled e-Learning - FrontEnd Mentor
+# Huddle Langin Page - FrontEnd Mentor

 This project is part of the challenges of [FrontEnd Mentor](https://www.frontendmentor.io/).